 10. Prevent Future Blockages

 To prevent future soil blockages, consider installing a drain guard to catch debris before it enters the drain.
+Maintaining outside drains is essential to prevent blockages, as mud, soil, and debris can easily accumulate and cause issues.
 Regular maintenance, such as cleaning the drain cover and inspecting the drainage system, can also help.
+Tree roots can invade outside drains and cause significant blockages, so regular inspection is important to address these problems early.

 When to Contact a Professional to unblock a drain filled with soil